Frequently Asked Questions

 How do I register for PLSC 471, 472, or 473?

-Dr. Van Aller is responsible for the administration of academic internships.
+Dr. Holder is responsible for the administration of academic internships.
 Students who

-wish to enroll in PLSC 471, 472, or 473 must meet with Dr. Van Aller to discuss their
+wish to enroll in PLSC 471, 472, or 473 must meet with Dr. Holder to discuss their

-internship assignments and receive enrollement approval.
+internship assignments and receive enrollment approval.
 For the vast majority of

-internships, Dr. Van Aller will design the assignments and assign the students’ grades.
+internships, Dr. Holder will design the assignments and assign the students' grades.

-In some cases, when students arrange internships outside of Dr. Van Aller’s areas of
+In some cases, when students arrange internships outside of Dr. Holder's areas of

 expertise, students will be directed to another member of the faculty who will design